dasdom/DateFormatterBucket/README.md

 let newDateFormatter = DateFormatterBucket.shared["yyyy-dd-MM"]
 ```

-These two date formatters are the instance.
+These two date formatters are the same instance.
 When calling `DateFormatterBucket.shared["yyyy-dd-MM"]` a date formatter is generated if it is not already there.
 Otherwise the existing date formatter is returned.

 You can also create a date formatter with a specific date and time style like this: